NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

     .. note::

-       On a Windows machine you may see the following: :bash:`warning: LF will be replaced by CRLF in mysci.py.
-The file will have its original line endings in your working directory`.
+       On a Windows machine you may see the following: :bash:`warning: LF will be replaced by CRLF.` The file will have its original line endings in your working directory`.
        Do not worry too much about this warning.
 CR refers to "Carriage Return Line Feed" and LF refers to "Line Feed."
 Both are used to indicate line termination.
        In Windows both a Carriage Return and Line Feed are required to note the end of a line, but in Linux/UNIX only a Line Feed is required.
 Most text editors can account for line ending differences between opperating systems, but sometimes a conversion is necessary.
        To silence this warning you can type :bash:`git config --global core.autocrlf false` in the terminal.